Protea: Client Profiling within Federated Systems using Flower: Abstract

 \section{Abstract}

 Federated Learning (FL) has emerged as a prospective solution that facilitates the training of a high-performing centralised model without compromising the privacy of users.
-While successful, research is currently limited by the possibility of establishing a realistic large-scale FL system at the early stages of experimentation.
+While successful, FL research is currently limited by the difficulties of establishing a realistic large-scale FL system at the early stages of experimentation.
 Simulation can help accelerate this process.
-To facilitate efficient scalable FL simulation of heterogeneous clients, we design and implement {\tt Protea}, a flexible and lightweight client profiling component within federated systems using the FL framework Flower\footnote{Flower: \href{https://github.com/adap/flower}{https://github.com/adap/flower}}.
+To facilitate efficient scalable FL simulation of heterogeneous clients, we design and implement {\tt Protea}, a flexible and lightweight client profiling component within federated systems using the FL framework Flower .
 It allows automatically collecting system-level statistics and estimating the resources needed for each client, thus running the simulation in a resource-aware fashion.
 The results show that our design successfully increases parallelism for 1.66 $\times$ faster wall-clock time and 2.6$\times$ better GPU utilisation, which enables large-scale experiments on heterogeneous clients.